Do you know the best survival garden layout?

 If you're in a hurry to start your garden, click here to check out our Survival Seed Kit which includes everything you need to get started!

-In essence, a survival garden is a vegetable garden designed to provide enough food for you and your family to live off.
+In essence, survival gardening is growing a vegetable garden designed to provide enough food for you and your family to live off.

 This garden needs to grow the food you and your family need to survive until the next growing season.